 It’s important to keep in mind that consultations are not meant to be a substitute for working with a grantwriter, contractor, financial advisor or mentor.
 The things we typically cannot do in a consultation are activities that fall out of the scope of what can be accomplished in an hour, or require specialized knowledge outside our field.
 These may include writing a complete grant or business plan, building out a website, editing video or audio, or providing legal or financial advice.
 We also do not offer artistic critiques or evaluations of your work (see our Guiding Principles).
 If you need access to these services, contact Springboard staff, and we can make referrals to professionals and partner organizations that can provide them.

 What should I bring?

-You don’t need to bring anything with you, though we strongly advise you bring a notepad, a laptop, or anything else you need during the session for taking notes.
+You don’t need to bring anything with you, though we strongly advise you bring a notepad, a laptop (if meeting in person), or anything else you need during the session for taking notes.
 We’ll have pens and paper here, as well.
 You’re welcome to send your consultant some links, work samples, documents and other materials before you meet.